Key Points

 History of the ACME Protocol

-The ACME protocol was designed by the non-profit Internet Security Research Group (ISRG) for its open certificate authority (CA), Let’s Encrypt.
+The ACME protocol was designed by the non-profit Internet Security Research Group (ISRG) for its open certificate authority (CA), Let’s Encrypt .
 This service issues 90-day domain-validated Secure Sockets Layer (SSL) certificates at no cost.

-Users can renew and replace these certificates automatically, without any involvement from website owners.
+Users can renew and replace these digital certificates automatically, without any involvement from website owners.
 Using the ACME protocol, website owners can run the CA of their choice as long as that CA supports the protocol.

 The ISRG published API version 1 of the ACME protocol in 2016.
 API version 2, published in 2018, added the ability to issue wildcard SSL/TLS certificates.
-The ACME protocol was published as an Internet standard (RFC 8555) in March 2019.
+The ACME protocol was published as an Internet standard ( RFC 8555 ) in March 2019.

 How Does the ACME Protocol Work?